7 Intro to ggplot

 Great!
 But we’re still not done.
 Even though we’ve added labels to each bar chart, we still haven’t added a title, and the titles of our x and y axes are not great.
 So let’s work on those now.

-Now that we have a chart, with some information displayed in bars, flipped and arranged so we can see information, let’s add to this by giving the chart some labels.
+Now that we have a chart, with some information displayed in bars, let’s add to this by giving the chart some labels.
 We’ll do this by adding a layer of labels to our chart using the the labs() function.
 We can add and change a number of things with labs(), including creating a title, and changing the x and y axis titles.

 1. Edit the last line of your plot chunk to add the ggplot pipe + and labs() in the next line.